aws/aws-encryption-sdk-c/README.md

 ## Dependencies

-The only direct dependencies of this code are OpenSSL 1.0.2 or higher and [aws-c-common](https://github.com/awslabs/aws-c-common) v0.3.0 or higher.
+The only direct dependencies of this code are OpenSSL 1.0.2 or higher or 1.1.0 or higher and [aws-c-common](https://github.com/awslabs/aws-c-common) v0.3.0 or higher.
 You will also need a C compiler and CMake 3.9 or higher.

-In order for the AWS Encryption SDK for C to work with [KMS](https://aws.amazon.com/kms/) you will also need the [AWS SDK for C++](https://github.com/aws/aws-sdk-cpp).
-This will require a C++ compiler and libcurl.
+In order to integrate with [KMS](https://aws.amazon.com/kms/) the AWS Encryption SDK for C will need as additional dependencies the [AWS SDK for C++](https://github.com/aws/aws-sdk-cpp), a C++ compiler, and libcurl.

-For best results when doing a C++ build, do not install aws-c-common directly, but simply build and install the AWS SDK for C++, which will build and install aws-c-common for you.
+For best results when doing a build with KMS integration, do not install aws-c-common directly, but simply build and install the AWS SDK for C++, which will build and install aws-c-common for you.
 If you install aws-c-common before building the AWS SDK for C++, this will fool the AWS SDK for C++ install logic, and you will be forced to install several other dependencies manually.
 The minimum supported version of the AWS SDK for C++ is 1.7.36.